sccn/sccn.github.io/tutorials/09_source/DIPFIT.md

 ![425px](/assets/images/A21component_maps.gif)

-There are three steps required to create equivalent dipole models for independent components:
+There are two steps required to create equivalent dipole models for independent components:

--   Setting model and preferences: This involves choosing the model (spherical or boundary element) and excluding some channels from the fitting procedure (e.g., eye channels).
 -   Grid scanning: This involves scanning possible positions in a coarse 3-D grid to determine an acceptable starting point for fitting equivalent dipoles to each component.